For those of you in the US, Happy Thanksgiving!

 I’m wishing you a relaxing and restful holiday season!

 This journal + planner is being printed as we speak.
-Keep your eyes out for a very special offer in the next few days.
+Keep your eyes out for a very special offer in the next week.